YiWangPhD/StormOverlay/README.md

 8. show starting time of the max depth (added in version 0.2)
 9. add return periods next to AEP (added in version 0.2)
 10. make stormoverlay callable in python (added in version 0.2.2)
+11. option for all climate (added in version 0.2.3)
+12. try catch raise